kpfaulkner/collablite/README.md

 The developer creating a client application has a number of responsibilities to ensure correct functionality:
 - Create struct for own state.
 This is completely up to the app developer.
 - Create conversion function to migrate data between app structure and [ClientObject](https://github.com/kpfaulkner/collablite/blob/57baad710ef3c2cae37dcf24ef41dce5f0338205/client/models.go#L29) .
 These functions must match the [Converter](https://github.com/kpfaulkner/collablite/blob/57baad710ef3c2cae37dcf24ef41dce5f0338205/client/converters/converter.go#L9) interface.
 For example [here](https://github.com/kpfaulkner/collablite/blob/57baad710ef3c2cae37dcf24ef41dce5f0338205/client/converters/keyvalue/keyvalue.go#L39)
 - The conversion functions are called from the client library whenever an incoming change is received from the server, this means that the conversion functions should not be blocking nor time consuming.
+Given outgoing and incoming changes are potentially happening oncurrently, please make sure operations on the custom app state are protected with locks.

 An example client is [provided](https://github.com/kpfaulkner/collablite/blob/main/cmd/client/simpleproperty/main.go).
 This is a basic client that internally just treats an object as a key/value pair.